-3-7 CONNECTING THE YRDKRX62N TO A PC
+3-7 CONNECTING THE YRDKSH7216 TO A PC

-There are three ways to connect the YRDKRX62N to the PC.
-It is assumed the PC runs Microsoft Windows XP, Windows Vista, or Windows 7.
+There are three ways you can connect the YRDKSH7216 to your PC.
+It is assumed that your PC runs Microsoft Windows 7, Windows XP, or Windows Vista.

-- 1 Using an RS-232C connection for μC/Probe - 2 Using an Ethernet cable connected directly to the PC - 3 Using an Ethernet cable connected through a router
+- 1 Using an RS-232C connection for μC/Probe - 2 Using an Ethernet cable connected directly to your PC - 3 Using an Ethernet cable connected through a router